 Not only does a LOWA Cross II outsole feature an anti-slipping profile on various terrains but it’s also well-equipped with a self-cleaning profile to shred any dirt clumps stuck on the sole.
 Yet the climax is about to come: it’s super adhesive.

 You can trail through timberlands, trudge through boggy river banks, sink in sand dunes, step on the Alps boulders and your boots still stick on any land-surface like glue.

 Nevertheless, every man has his days and so does Zephyr GTX’s super viscid sole.
-Since the softer the sole is, the better grip it holds, so you may experience worn-out the tread and ill-performed rubber against wet tiles or smooth canvas.
+Since the softer the sole is, the better grip it holds, so you may experience worn-out tread and ill-performed rubber against wet tiles or smooth canvas.

 Polyurethane Monowrap frame at midsole

 The DuraPU injected cushioned midsole puts emphasis on extended wear without added weight, enhanced toughness, and stability employed in ATC models.
 It’s still constructed abiding by the MONOWRAP Frame, similar to the Renegade GTX, yet with better shock absorbance and flexibility to relieve torsion strain.

 Split leather offers a weak ability to resist water.
 The rubber outsole doesn’t grip well on wet and smooth surfaces.

 - The trade-off between traction and longevity of the sole.